Abdullah Senussi: 2011 Libyan civil war

-During the 2011 Libyan civil war, he was blamed for failing to orchestrating killings in the city of Benghazi.
+During the 2011 Libyan civil war, he was blamed for orchestrating killings in the city of Benghazi.
 He was believed to have extensive business interests in Libya.

-On 1 March 2011, Libya's Quryna newspaper reported that Gaddafi had sacked him. however in the summer of 2011, there was for the first time a new position in libya that was created for him, the position was general chief of intelligence services and was given a general rank.
+On 1 March 2011, Libya's Quryna newspaper reported that Gaddafi had sacked him.
+However, in the summer of 2011, there was for the first time a new position in Libya that was created for him, the position was General Chief of Intelligence Services and was given a general rank.

 On 16 May 2011, the International Criminal Court prosecutor sought an arrest warrant for Senussi on charges of crimes against humanity.

-On 21 July 2011, Libyan opposition sources claimed that Senussi had been killed in an attack by armed rebels in Tripoli; however, a few hours later the same sources recanted on their earlier claim and some even said he might have just been injured.
+On 21 July 2011, Libyan opposition sources claimed that Senussi had been killed in an attack by armed rebels in Tripoli; however, a few hours later the same sources recanted on their earlier claim and some said he might have just been injured.

 On 30 August 2011, there were reports that both Senussi's son, Mohammed Abdullah al-Senussi, and Muammar Gaddafi's son, Khamis, were killed during clashes with NATO and NTC forces in Tarhuna.
 Some initial reports falsely claimed that Abdullah Senussi had died as well.
 After the Battle of Tripoli, Senussi evaded capture and met Muammar Gaddafi and Mutassim Gaddafi in Sirte, but later left to inform his wife that their son had been killed.
 In October, Arrai TV, a pro-Gaddafi network in Syria, confirmed that Khamis Gaddafi had been killed on 29 August and reported that Mohammed Senussi was killed that day as well.

-On 20 October, Niger foreign minister Mohammad Bazoum told Reuters that he had fled to Niger.
-However, a Libyan fighter later told the Guardian that the rebels had the possession of three other men who were in Gaddafi's convoy when he was killed and that he believed one them was Senussi.
+On 20 October, Niger Foreign Minister Mohamed Bazoum told Reuters that he had fled to Niger.
+However, a Libyan fighter later told the Guardian that the rebels had the possession of three other men who were in Gaddafi's convoy when he was killed and that he believed one of them was Senussi.
 The other two were identified as Gaddafi's slain son Mutassim and one of his military commanders Mansour Dhao, who was still alive and confirmed his identity, as well as details of Gaddafi's death, to Human Rights Watch while in the hospital; Dhao was earlier thought to have fled to Niger.

 Later reports surfaced that Senussi from his hideout in Niger was helping Saif al-Islam Gaddafi escape from Libya.
 Senussi was reportedly captured on 20 November near the city of Sabha.
 It was afterwards reported that he would be taken to Tripoli to stand trial for charges of crimes against humanity, according to the National Transitional Council.
 However, ICC chief prosecutor Luis Moreno Ocampo doubted Senussi was captured.
 Libyan defense minister Osama Jweli also stated that there was no evidence Senussi had been captured.
 On 4 December 2011, Abdullah Nakir, a Libyan official, told Al Arabiya that Senussi was arrested and was being questioned about a secret nuclear facility Gaddafi was operating, but admitted that the Libyan government was unable to produce any photographs of him in custody.